The best Nokia phones for 2023

 RAM

 The RAM, or Random Access Memory, is how much data the phone can handle.
-One example of what RAM, denoted by a higher GB, does is it helps store your current activities in short-term memory banks that let you pick up where you left off.
+One example of what RAM, denoted by a higher GB, does is it helps your current activities in short-term memory banks that let you pick up where you left off.
 So the more RAM you have, the faster you can access that information, which is perfect if you jump from app to app, activity to activity.
 Your phone will feel much faster if you get one with more RAM.

 Camera